Fieldwork

 Tone

-I'm interested in tone, particularly grammatical tone and the interaction of tone with syntax and intonation.
+A major component of my research is tonal phonology, particularly the interaction of tone with morphosyntax.
 The Toussian languages have complex tonal systems, where syntactic and prosodic units are demarcated by floating tones and phenomena like downstep.
-I am currently studying these tonal processes, exploring what they can teach us about how tone functions cross-linguistically.

 Musical Surrogate Languages

 For linguists, these surrogate languages have both practical and theoretical value.
 They are invaluable tools for tonal analysis, as they cut through the slight phonetic variations present in speech, allowing the linguist to more quickly see the tonal contrasts.
-Moreover, they can shed light on how speakers conceptualize and represent their language.
+Moreover, they can shed light on properties of the structure of a language.
+The Northern Toussian musical surrogate language, in particular, reveals interesting properties of the syllable structure and downstep of the spoken language, which I discuss in greater detail in Struthers-Young (2022).